userbradley/documentation.breadnet.co.uk/docs/kb/git/migrate-repo-to-mono-repo.md

 ### Deal with the rest of the transition

 Many third party integrations assume that one project is equal to one repo, and might not support the monorepo use-case at all.
-In any case, you’re going to have to reconfigure your CI pipelines to work with your new setup since you can’t assume that anything lives in the repo root any more.
+In any case, you’re going to have to reconfigure your CI pipelines to work with your new setup since you can’t assume that anything lives in the repo root anymore.

 It’s prudent to do this as part of the monorepo PR you have going on, but of course those commits will become difficult to review if you’re migrating any significant number of commits.